angudaz/generic-porn-game/README.md

     "im text"

 # Note: If you want characters to speak, define them like this:
-# define (something to identify them, this will be used in the code, dont keep the brackets and edit all this shit out you tard.) = Character("Name")
+# define (something to identify them, replace text and remove brackets) = Character("Name")
+#
+# you can also define the "variable" in "menu:" so its a temporary variable.
+# Dont do it if it's important to the entire story (Main characters,
+# love meters, health, mana, etc.) because its only defined in that menu.
 ```

 # Ideas